OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-SPDX-Lite.md

 # Proposal of SPDX Lite

-### This has been proposed by the OpenChain Japan Work Group / License Info Subgroup.
+### The format of the SPDX Lite has been proposed by the OpenChain Japan Work Group / License Info Subgroup.

 ## Appendix-xx SPDX Lite